differui/flowery/README.md

   $ ruhua sprites/ --ratio .5
 ```

 **ruhua** will search icons in CWD if run without after arguments.
-Sprite stylesheet and image will be created in it if run without dest path.
+Stylesheet and image will be created in it if run without dest path.

 ```
 $ ruhua
 ```

-**ruhua** allows you to generate sprite image for retina device.The way is take relative CSS property multipled a ratio number.
+**ruhua** allows you to generate sprite image for retina device.The way is to take relative CSS property multipled a ratio number.

 ```
 $ ruhua -r 0.5 # Generate sprite image for 2X retina device